masood-haloratech/Obsidian-Workshop-2025/guides/4_Obsidian_Templates.md

 ### Apply a Template to a New Note

 1. **Create a new note** and give it a name (e.g., "Nunjucks")
+> MAKE SURE TO BE IN SOURCE MODE

 ![New note](./assets/Template_04.png)